 Broad Ing Cottage is situated on the edge of the village of Tirril, which nestles on the fringe of the Lake District National Park close to Ullswater and Penrith.

-The cottage is deceptively spacious and is equipped to a very high standard, warranting a Visit Britain 4* rating.
+The cottage is deceptively spacious and is equipped to a very high standard.

 The rear garden is fully paved and catches the sun from early morning to late afternoon making it perfect for al-fresco dining.

 There is a comprehensive selection of garden furniture to aid your enjoyment of the tranquil location.

 Being private and peaceful it is a perfect location for relaxing and therefore appeals to both couples and families alike.